MahdiAhmadiKamal/Audio-Classification/readme.md

 ### How to run
 + Collect the sounds of as many people as you want in raw_data folder.
-+ Process the data using `make_dataset.ipynb`.
++ Perform post-process on the data using `make_dataset.ipynb`.
-+ Run this command to train on your own dataset:
++ Run this command to train model on your own dataset:

 ```
 jupyter nbconvert --to script train.ipynb